PoCInnovation/Workshops/software/6.Nest/README.md

 The new service exposes 4 functions: createArticle, updateArticle, findArticle, deleteArticle

 As these functions are [asynchronous](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), you will have to use `Promise`s (i.e. `await` or `.then()`). <br>
-Feel free to ask questions or read about Promises if you don't feel at ease with them.
+Feel free to ask questions or read about Promises if you do not feel at ease with them.

 Now, update the functions in AppService to use the database and call them in the controller.